dinki/View-Assist/View Assist custom sentences/Device Functions/README.md

 This blueprint will contain device specific functions.
 Current functions include:

 * Repeat the last spoken text to speech from that device
+* Set the different modes for the satellite device

 Requires View Assist Control automation v1.2.0 or greater